On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses

-The estimated dimension for OPCG on both pendigits and USPS is 9.
-The size of the ISOLET dataset made applying the Predictor Augmentation method computationally prohibitive, so we did not estimate the dimension of the SDR subspace.
-For pendigit and USPS, we use our 3-fold K-means tuning procedure, with $d$ set to $9$.
-For the number of clusters per class, we use $3$ in pendigits and $1$ in USPS.
-This suggests a bandwidth of $h \approx 1.05$ for pendigit and $h \approx 7.21$ for USPS.
-The decision for multiple clusters for pendigits was based on a 3D plot of the sufficient predictors from SIR and DR for a random subset from the entire dataset.

-For SIR and DR, we use a Tikhonov regularized covariance matrix for USPS and ISOLET, with a regularization parameter value of $3$.
-The Tikhonov parameter was chosen via the elbow point in a plot of out of sample prediction error.
-Due to the size of the ISOLET problem, we are only able to compute the OPCG estimates for a few instances of $h$ within 48 hours, due to the high computational cost.
-To determine the bandwidth for ISOLET, we used just the designated subset ISOLET-1 for estimation, and used ISOLET-2 for tuning.
-We then re-estimated OPCG on the entire training set, ISOLET-1+2+3+4.
-Using our k-means procedure, with $d=25$ dimensions, and $1$ cluster per class, the suggested bandwidth is $h \approx 0.96$.
-The classification error on the tuning set also suggests the dimension of the SDR subspace is $25$, which is also observable in the classification errors on the testing set.

-To compare classification errors, we use a Support Vector Machine (SVM) from the R library `e1072'.
-For various dimensions, we train the SVM on the estimated sufficient training predictors and then classify the estimated sufficient testing predictors.
-The classification errors are reported in Table \ref{tab:cat_error}.
+Furthermore, the ISOLET dataset is split into 5 groups of speakers, designated ISOLET-1 through ISOLET-5.
+For pendigits and USPS, we report the average classification error across 20 replications, where we re-sample the training and testing set for each replication run.
+We report the classification error for only one run of ISOLET because of computational costs.

+For the pendigits dataset, we sample 1000 observations from the designated training set and 1000 from the designated testing set.
+For the USPS dataset, we only work with the 2007 observations from the designated testing set, and randomly sample 1000 for training and use the remaining 1007 for testing.
+And for the ISOLET dataset, we use all 6238 observations in the designated training set, which is comprised of ISOLET-1 though ISOLET-4.
+And we use all 1554 observations in the designated testing set, which is ISOLET-5.
+In pendigits, we standardize the predictors using the sample covariance matrix for OPCG and OPG.
+For USPS and ISOLET, we standardize the predictors marginally for OPCG and OPG, so that the predictors have unit variance.